We are Open: Thursday - Saturday 11:00AM to 4:00PM

 Alan BrownExecutive director

-Lewis is the president and chairman of the board of the Middle Tennessee Museum of Natural History.
-His lifelong passion for collecting minerals and fossils is matched only by his enthusiasm for sharing his interests with others.
-Anna has supported Lewis in his collecting of minerals for more than 40 years.
+Lewis Elrod's lifelong passion for collecting minerals and fossils was matched only by his enthusiasm for sharing his interests with others.
+Anna, his wife, supported Lewis in his collecting of minerals for more than 40 years.

 Lewis was eight years old when he first began his collection with crinoid stems (Indian money) that he found while visiting relatives in Oklahoma.
 He kept these fossils in an old coffee can.
 In college, Lewis enrolled in a craft class in which he cut and polished a blue tiger eye gemstone and several other pieces he had collected.
 After he and Anna married, Lewis began making jewelry for her and, with her help, began acquiring interesting and unusual minerals found both locally and worldwide.
 Their collection gradually grew from a few crinoid fossils in a small tin can to a barn full of boxes of minerals collected over the years.
 Lewis founded the Mid-Tennessee Gem and Mineral Society in Murfreesboro in 1978 and served as the club's first president.
 While looking for ways to build public interest in the club and hobby, he became aware of the beautiful minerals found at the Elmwood Mine in Carthage.
 He contacted the mine operator and was loaned several nice specimens to show at club meetings.
 He was fascinated by these beautiful minerals and began extensive research about them.
 He also began acquiring many specimens from Elmwood to add to his personal collection.
 Some of his Elmwood and other specimens are on display here in the museum.